logos-maker/ikiGUI/README.md

 # ikiGUI
 The smallest cross platform audio plugin GUI library availible, that don't use any third party libraries.

 - Can be used for making audio plugin GUI's.
+- Can be used to make stand alone applications (currently only on Linux).
 - Cross compiles 100% identical code to Windows and Linux.
 - 100% identical graphics for all supported platforms.
 - It selects the platform specific code automatically.